 BEHIND THE PRODUCT: Although suckling pigs are raised throughout the world, it is the small town of Segovia in the Castilla region of Spain that has become the world capital of cochinillo.
+It dates back to the 17th century.
 The piglets are famously ordered in restaurants for birthdays or similar events and are good to serve a party of four to six.
 A suckling pig, as the Spanish define it, has never been allowed to run free, is barely a month old and fed only on its mother’s milk.
-The baby piglet is very delicate and is free of any artificial hormones, antibiotics, or GMOs.
+Be assured that both imported and domestic piglets are free of any artificial hormones, antibiotics, or GMOs.
 Cooked properly, the suckling pig is a luscious and exquisite fall-off-the-bone experience.

-COUNTRY OF ORIGIN: Spain (Segovia)
+COUNTRY OF ORIGIN: Choose from Spain (Segovia), or USA.